apache/rocketmq/docs/en/Configuration_System.md

 ## 2 Linux Kernel Parameters ##

-There is a os.sh script that lists a lot of kernel parameters in folder bin which can be used for production use with minor changes.
-Below parameters need attention, and more details please refer to documentation for /proc/sys/vm/*.
+There is an os.sh script that lists a lot of kernel parameters in folder bin which can be used for production enviroment with minor changes.
+Below parameters need attention, if need more details please refer to documentation for /proc/sys/vm/*.